norfolkpine/reggie-frontend/docs/architecture/api-layer.md

 # API Layer

-This document describes the API client architecture, data fetching patterns, and error handling in the reggie-frontend application.
+This document describes the API client architecture, data fetching patterns, and error handling in the opie-frontend application.

 ## Overview